 This video, which is an intimate sit-down with one of the world’s greatest experts on violence prevention, will make you re-evaluate how 360° video can affect your emotions and connect you with someone you’ve never physically met.
 In it, Gavin tells a story about how his mother committed suicide when he was 16 and how that trauma lived with him in a certain way until many decades later when it was healed halfway across the world by an adopted family in Fiji.

-This is a short 7-minute experience and the best way for you to watch it is through the SamsungVR app, which is available for the Samsung GearVR and Oculus Go headsets.
-In the SamsungVR app you can search on my last name “Yost” to find my channel (remember to click on the channel button) and when you do watch this in the app, PLEASE download it locally to view it without having to deal with the resolution artifacts inherent with streaming.
-The few extra minutes it’ll take to download the file is more than worth it, and you can delete it after watching to free up space.
-I sincerely recommend that you don’t watch this as a flat video… you’ll completely miss the full power of the experience.
-If you only have a smartphone, then at the very least please get a Google Cardboard unit, click on the Youtube title of the video in the thumbnail above to load it into your phone and then click on the little “mask” icon at the bottom of the screen to split it into stereo views and using this Youtube link put your phone in the cardboard holder… it’ll work fine.
+This is a short 7 minute experience that’s best viewed on a headset in the SamsungVR app, which is available for the Samsung GearVR and Oculus Go headsets.
+In the SamsungVR app please search on my last name “Yost” to find my channel (remember to click on the channel button) and before you watch this in the app, PLEASE download it locally to view it without having to deal with the resolution artifacts inherent with streaming.
+(The few extra minutes it’ll take to download the file is more than worth it, and you can delete it after watching to free up space.)
+If you don’t have a headset you can order one here for only $200.
+Until then, you can watch on your phone in “magic window” mode or in your browser by clicking on the thumbnail above.

 If you’re not familiar with who Gavin is, you’ve probably never read his book “The Gift of Fear’ which was a US #1 bestseller on the New York Times Bestseller List.
 He’s shared his philosophies about the prevention of violence in appearances on the Oprah Winfrey show (multiple episodes), 60 Minutes, Larry King Live, 20/20 and the Waking up podcast with Sam Harris.
 He’s also been profiled in Time Magazine, Newsweek, the Wall Street Journey, the New York Times and others.
 In 2008, Oprah Winfrey dedicated a show to commemorate the 10-year anniversary of the publication of the book and in the last year of her show she dedicated two hour-long shows to Gavin’s work in domestic violence. (if you’re interested do a google video search on the phrase “oprah de becker”)